uncertainlyprincipaled/YaleGWI/README.md

 - All source files must import and use DataManager for any data access.

 ### Project Structure
+# TODO: This needs updating; it is incompleete
 - `kaggle_notebook.py`: Main development file containing all code
 - `src/core/data_manager.py`: **Single source of truth for all data IO**
 - `requirements.txt`: Project dependencies